 Born in Waco, Daniel moved to Dallas at a young age and graduated from Woodrow Wilson High School in 1951.
 He entered the U.S. Army and served in the military police at Camp Gordon, GA.
 Later he was assigned to a maximum-security military prison in Arizona.
 Upon returning to civilian life Daniel worked as a Special Police Officer for the Dallas Police Department where he served for 16 years.
 During his late teens and early twenties Daniel trained as a professional wrestler in the days when wrestling was still a rough and hard fought life.
 The strength he gained as a weight lifter at “Doug’s Gym,” the famed old boxing club in downtown Dallas, served him well.
 It was there that “Big Ed” met Johnny Nash in 1964.

-While serving in the navy in Okinawa, Nash had earned his black belt in Shorin Ryu Karate from Eizo Shimabuku, Sensei, who was himself designated as head of that system by its founder Chotoku Kyan.
-Nash was perhaps the first karate instructor in Dallas.
-Daniel eventually became head instructor for Nash and operated his own Dallas School of Karate downtown until its closing in the late 1970s.
+Nash had earned his black belt in Shorin Ryu Karate from Eizo Shimabuku, who was designated head of that system by its founder Chotoku Kyan.
+Daniel eventually operated his own Dallas School of Karate downtown until its closing in the late 1970s.
 Steen’s students would often train with Daniel at his tiny dojo.

 Daniel has served as a bouncer, body-guard to the rich and famous, and has trained many martial arts champions.
-Truly one of the people responsible for the evolution of karate in Texas, Mr. Daniel holds the rank of 10th degree black belt and is a member of the Texas Martial Arts Hall of Fame.
+Truly one of the people responsible for the evolution of karate in Texas.

 Born in 1936, Harrison was a major force in the early competitive environments of both judo and karate in the U.S. He began his karate training in shorin-ryu under St. Louis karate pioneer Bob Yarnall under whom he earned his black belt.
 A former AAU Judo champion, Harrison won numerous karate titles including Allen Steen’s U.S. Karate Championships in Dallas (three times).
 At the first ever full-contact fights, also in Dallas, he won a hard fought match against Victor Moore.
 Harrison had to be stitched up, on stage, without anesthetic, between rounds.
 He went on to win with a knockout.
 You can see why his reputation among Texas karateka was legendary.